 Some students who come to college have been out of school for a few years, are changing life or career goals, have not taken college preparatory courses, have not performed as well in high school as they would have liked, or for personal reasons wish to improve basic skills.
 Recognizing this, the college offers these students College Prep courses in English, mathematics, reading and study skills so that they may improve skills without having to delay attending college.

 Placement tests are available to assist students in determining skill strengths and weaknesses.
 Advisors, faculty, and Student Success Center staff are available to help students determine the specific skill-building courses they need.
 In some cases, students are limited in the number of courses they may attempt and need to complete the appropriate skill-building courses before being admitted to a degree or certificate program.
 In others, students may take some college-level courses concurrently with skill-building courses.
 College Prep courses do not carry credit and may not be counted toward any degree or certificate program.
 However, since they have credit equivalency, College Prep courses do count toward eligibility for student financial assistance and intercollegiate athletics.

 The CSM Alumni Association promotes the welfare of CSM through the support of its alumni members.
 The association enables alumni to network, keep in touch with friends, attend special alumni and college events, and stay informed with the recent accomplishments of CSM’s students and programs.
 The goal of the Alumni Association is to provide a wide range of educational, social, and volunteer programs at CSM.
 Opportunities are designed to promote lifelong learning and networking for alumni.
 Membership in the Alumni Association is open to all students with 25 or more credits from CSM, or to those who have received a degree or certificate from CSM.

-To find out more about the CSM Alumni Association or to join, call 301-934-7604, or check out the college's web site at www.csmd.edu/Foundation/Alumni.
+To find out more about the CSM Alumni Association or to join, call 301-934-7604, or check out the college’s website at foundation.csmd.edu/alumni.